microsoft/fluentui/rfcs/react-components/convergence/upgrade-code-location.md

 - react-components stories take a weak dependency on v8 due to shim dependency
 - Have to double check that it doesn't bloat the bundle size of react-components

+DISCARDED: Cannot take the v0 and v8 dependencies in react-components

 ### Option D: Make the upgrade repository public

 Make the upgrade repo public.